The Bankrate promise

 - Seller can pay the closing costs

 - Available for both purchasing property and refinancing

-- Often come with low, fixed interest rates
+- Low, fixed interest rates for direct loans

 - Strict guidelines around where property is located

 - Must use home for primary residence

 - Limited income requirements

 How do USDA loans compare to other types of loans?